cerealkella/btw_i_use_arch/README.rst

-Helper CLI for installing packages and setting up Linux components
+Helper menu-driven CLI for installing packages and setting up Linux components on an Arch-based system.
+If performing a clean install - ALWAYS RUN PACMAN SYSTEM UPDATES FIRST!
+Disclaimer: As of the initial deployment of this package, I have never actually tried to build myself an Arch system, so please don't tell me I'm a no-nothing n00b.
+In many respects I am, but don't tell me. :)
+Manjaro suits my needs quite nicely, and I like it with KDE.

 * Free software: MIT license